Samseppiol/pcInventory/readme.md

 * Front-end decision between React or Vue.

 * Stack to be hosted on AWS eventually but possibly use heroku for short-term prototyping.

+> 20/05/2018
+* Will be a limited user base but am interested in using oauth as I've never used it before and am keen to learn.